- slide 1 of 2

 Get your school involved in an earth day project where students "borrow" grocery bags, decorate them for earth day and return them to the store for use with fantastic program called Earth Day Bags.

-If your school is not already involved in a paper recycling program, then please contact Paper Retriever; your school can even earn money (prizes) by recycling through this program!
-Type in your city under the "cities served" link to reach the contact person in your area.
+If your school is not already involved in a paper recycling program, then please contact your local county offices.
+Your school can even earn money (prizes) by recycling through many programs!

 Laurie Patsalides' has a passion to share her lesson ideas with other teachers.